Authorize Snowflake

 use database identifier($database_name);

--- grant previlages to the all the schemas you want to sync (This example is for the PUBLIC schema)
+-- grant table and stream privileges to all the schemas you want to sync

 grant usage on schema identifier($schema_name) to role identifier($role_name);